 My Rating: 5/5

-Having been introduced to the world and the characters in The Eye of the World, reading The Great Hunt felt like it went a lot faster than the first.
-This book is more about character development than anything else, I think.
-Yes, the story itself was exciting, and we saw even more of the world – both new cultures and new places – but by the end of the book it was incredible to see how far the characters had come.
+The Great Hunt by Robert Jordan is more about character development than anything else, I think.
+Yes, the story itself was exciting, and we saw even more of the world – both new cultures and new places – but by the end of the fantasy book it was incredible to see how far the characters had come.

-He’s a good character, but he’s so unsure of himself all the time that it can be difficult to read his POV chapters without rolling my eyes!
+He’s a good character, but he’s so unsure of himself all the time that it can be difficult to read his POV chapters in The Great Hunt without rolling my eyes!

 Mat goes through a lot in this book but finds his feet eventually – he’s one of my favourites so I’m glad.

 Nynaeve, Egwene, Elayne and Min had much slower storylines than the other characters, but they were all brilliant to read.
 What they go through later in the book is harrowing, and I think it will affect their characters for a long time to come.

-No spoilers for this review – I might come back to it in the future, or possibly start writing some discussion posts on the books and characters of the series.
+(Possible) SPOILER SECTION – No spoilers for this review – I might come back to it in the future, or possibly start writing some discussion posts on the books and characters of the series.